 Imminent Domain issues including attorney fees, land purchase, surveying, engineering, etc.

 More supporting documentation is required as identified on the application form.
+Contributing partner and leverage documentation for the applicant has been separated into different forms.
 Failure to submit supporting documentation (i.e. published water and sewer rates, other grants awarded for the project, etc.) will result in no points being awarded for that specific point category.
 No additional documentation will be accepted after the application due date.

 Each question on the application must be completed with supporting documentation submitted with the application or the application will be considered incomplete.